syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/masktype.md

 Any other characters
 </td>
 <td>
-Considered as literals.
+Treated as literals.
 Literals always occupy a static position in the mask at run time, and cannot be moved or deleted.
 </td>
 </tr>
 </table>